 Where to Play: Check out August Jacoby’s legacy, the restored Jacoby’s Storehouse, with several restaurants and shops.
 Have dinner on the 3rd floor at Plaza Grill.
-You can stay at the Hotel Arcata, though prices have gone up since its 1915 rate of $1/night.
+You can still stay at the Hotel Arcata, though prices have gone up since its 1915 rate of $1/night.
 Even if you don’t stay there, be sure to check out the lobby’s cool historic decor.
-Then mix past and present: Catch the latest Hollywood releases at the restored Minor Theatre.
+Then mix past and present: Catch the latest Hollywood releases at the aforementioned Minor Theatre, which has been restored and still shows films today.